 Protect valuable agricultural lands from incompatible and preemptive patterns of development so that they may remain in productive agricultural use.

-Prohibit the creation of new agricultural lands by diking, draining, or filling marshes, bogs, and swamps.
+Prohibit the creation of new agricultural lands by diking, draining, or filling of wetlands.

 Locate and design new agricultural activities on land not currently in agricultural use to assure no net loss of ecological functions and not to have a significant adverse impact on other resources and values in shoreline jurisdiction.